phetsims/calculus-grapher/doc/implementation-notes.md

 * Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at an arbitrary x location. and label that point.

-⚠️ _Terminology Alert!_ Core Description, introduced in version 1.1, uses different terms for some things.
-The most significant (confusing) differences are:

-* Original Graph is described as Primary Graph Area.
-* Original Curve is described as Primary Curve or f.

 ## General Considerations

 This section describes how this sim addresses implementation considerations that are typically encountered in PhET sims.